 First let’s talk about offerings.
 Traditionally offerings in Japan before an altar include one or more of the following:

 - A small bowl of rice.
+In Western culture, you might offer bread, rice or breakfast cereal instead.

 - A small cup of water.